 Our interest income will be affected by changes in various interest rates, including LIBOR and prime rates, to the extent any of our debt investments include floating interest rates.
-We generally invest in floating rate debt instruments, meaning that the interest rate payable on such instrument resets periodically based upon changes in a specified interest rate index, typically the one-month LIBOR.
-As of June 30, 2016, approximately 84.2% of our LMM, Private Loan, and Middle Market portfolio debt investments (based on cost) contained floating interest rates.
-At June 30, 2016, the one-month LIBOR was approximately 0.5%.
+We generally invest in floating rate debt instruments, meaning that the interest rate payable on such instrument resets periodically based upon changes in a specified interest rate index, typically the one-month or three-month LIBOR.
+As of September 30, 2016, approximately 85.9% of our LMM, Private Loan, and Middle Market portfolio debt investments (based on cost) contained floating interest rates.
+At September 30, 2016, the one-month LIBOR was approximately 0.53% and the three-month LIBOR was approximately 0.85%.
 However, many of our investments provide that the specified interest rate index on such instruments will never fall below a level, or floor, generally between 100 and 150 basis points regardless of the level of the specified index rate.
 Given that most floating rate debt investments have index floors at or above 100 basis points, a decline in index rates is not expected to result in a change to interest income.